OUR STAFF

 EBONY RAINFORD-BRENT

-Director of Surrey Women’s Cricket Ebony Rainford-Brent is an expert summariser on BBC Test Match Special.
+Director of Surrey Women’s Cricket Ebony Rainford-Brent is a broadcaster and podcaster, as well as being a World Cup winner.
 After captaining Surrey women and playing for England, she retired in 2011 and worked for cricket charity Lord’s Taverners.
 Ebony became a patron of Cricket Builds Hope in 2018.

 SAM BILLINGS

-Wicketkeeper batsman Sam Billings is the captain of Kent County Cricket Club and an England international in Test, One Day and T20 formats.
+Wicketkeeper batsman Sam Billings is the captain of the Oval Invincibles - the most successful Hundred team ever - and an England international in Test, One Day and T20 formats.
 He became a patron of Cricket Builds Hope in 2017 after playing in the inaugural Cricket Builds Hope tournament at the Gahanga Cricket Stadium in Kigali.

 MAKHAYA NTINI